TowsterBusiness/BNB-DW/README.md

 All the functions are there for you to make a rythm heaven style rythm game

-Theres also an endstate that you can costomize from the score you get in the game.
+Theres also an endstate that you can customize from the score you get in the game.
+In addition to New Sprites you can add to to add to your project

+These are all the things that I would want in my project so I hope that helps you out as well!

 # [Building](https://github.com/ShadowMario/FNF-PsychEngine/edit/main/BUILDING.md)